Endoscopic Retrograde Cholangiopancreatogram (ERCP)

 - Remove gallstones from the common bile duct if they are

-causing a problem such as blockage (obstruction), inflammation or infection of
+causing problems.
+These may include a blockage (obstruction), inflammation or infection of

 the common bile duct (cholangitis), or